aleeusgr/tarax/experiment.md

 2. First original text poster will get 100 GMBL and some ADA
 3. First original tweet reposter will get 100 GMBL and some ADA

 Original = Made for Tarax specifically.
-Got on YouTube, record "Hello, Cardano and Tarax" and you got 1000 Gimbals.
+Go on YouTube, record "Hello, Cardano and Tarax, I love you guys you are awesome!" and you got 1000 Gimbals.

 ### version 0.2